 The Passivhaus Institute in Germany developed the energy efficient building principles, following a research project to investigate why low energy buildings often didn’t deliver on their expected energy saving potential.

 Builders of energy efficient homes and buildings can apply to have their buildings certified by the Passivhaus Institute.
 To achieve the certification, you must use the specific Passivhaus planning system, which allows you to adjust your design until your property reaches the required energy efficient standard.

 While we’re not all in the position of creating a new home from scratch, we can apply the principle of reducing energy demand in our homes through energy efficient design to older homes too.
-Find out more about insulating your property or read on for more about how Passivhaus buildings function and offer some tips on how to improve the energy efficiency of your home.
+Here, we find out how Passivhaus buildings function and offer some tips on how to improve the energy efficiency of your home.